Heftyhound/Web-Ubuntu/README.md

-  Thanks to https://github.com/fcwu/docker-ubuntu-vnc-desktop for letting me use theyre original code.
+  Thanks to https://github.com/fcwu/docker-ubuntu-vnc-desktop for letting me use they're original code.